-Teachers are encouraged and empowered to use a range of strategies, including those from the Lower School Behaviour for Learning Framework, to promote positive behaviours and are supported by whole school CPD provision.
+Teachers are encouraged and empowered to use a range of strategies to promote positive behaviours and are supported by whole school CPD provision.

 Subject teachers are responsible for ensuring that pupils with barriers to learning and SEND diagnoses are supported and that any individual adjustments to the behaviour policy are followed (see section 7.1).